philwilliammee/tool-bot/README.md

 Toggle buttons in each panel allow users to switch between these states.

+The application also includes intelligent tab management:
+- **HTML Content Auto-switching**: When HTML content is generated in a response, the application automatically switches to the Preview tab and sets the layout to normal mode for optimal viewing
+- **Re-execute Button**: HTML content includes a re-execute button that refreshes the HTML and switches to the Preview tab

 ### Security Considerations
 - Keep API keys secure and never commit them to version control
 - LDAP connections should use appropriate authentication